-For a 3D survey, equal azimuthal distribution, typically contributed by inline and crossline components, satisfies the symmetric sampling (Vermeer 1990, 1998 and 2010).
-In the case of a 2D survey, reciprocity of shot/receiver gathers suggest that properties of the continuous wavefield in a common shot/VP gather are the same as the properties of a common receiver gather.
+For a 3D survey, equal azimuthal distribution, typically contributed by inline and crossline components, satisfies the symmetric sampling (Vermeer, 1990, 1998 and 2010).
+In the case of a 2D survey, reciprocity of shot and/or receiver gathers suggests that properties of the continuous wave field in a common shot or VP gather are the same as the properties of a common receiver gather.
 Sampling requirements are the same for both domains and results in symmetric sampling.
-The immediate requirement of the 2D symmetric sampling is that the continuous wave field should be alias-free for ground-roll and low velocity noise (Vermeer, 2010).
-To satisfy an alias-free, continuous wavefield sampling, the basic sampling interval (Δx) is defined as Eq.
+The immediate requirement of the 2D symmetric sampling is that the continuous wave field should be alias-free for ground roll and low-velocity noise (Vermeer, 2010).
+To satisfy an alias-free, continuous wave field sampling, the basic sampling interval (Δx) is defined as Eq.
 (A1) (Vermeer, 2010):

-$$\Delta x = \frac{V{min}}{2f{max}} \tag{A1}$$
+$$\Delta x = \frac{V{\min}}{2f{\max}},\tag{A1}$$

 where V{min} is the minimum apparent velocity and f{max} is the maximum frequency of data.
-The VP and receiver spacing for high-resolution surveys in the Chibougamau area are 6.25 m and 12.5 m, respectively (Table 1).
+The VP and receiver spacing for high-resolution surveys in the Chibougamau area is 6.25 and 12.5 m, respectively (Table 1).
 For a representative shot gather (receiver spacing of 12.5 m) and an estimated maximum frequency range of 60-120 Hz, the minimum apparent velocity would be 1500-3000 ms-1, and for a receiver gather with shot spacing of 6.25 m the minimum apparent velocity would be 750-1500 ms-1.
 These calculated apparent velocities indicate that the Chibougamau profiles are alias-free regarding shear waves and ground roll.

-The basic signal sampling interval (d) required to acquire a desired part of the continuous wavefield, (i.e., P- wave energy) alias-free can be defined with Eq.
-(A1) and V{min} is the minimum apparent velocity in the signal part, e.g., 5000-5500 ms-1 for a typical crystalline rock environment.
+The basic signal sampling interval (d) required to acquire a desired part of the continuous wave field, (i.e., P-wave energy) alias-free can be defined with Eq.
+(A1), and $V{\rm min}$ is the minimum apparent velocity in the signal part, e.g., 5000- $5500 \,{\rm ms}^{-1}$ for a typical crystalline rock environment.
 Assuming these velocities, the receiver and VP spacing in Chibougamau profiles are much smaller than the basic requirement and the acquired signal is alias-free for P-wave energy.
-The benefit of acquiring alias-free signal for receiver /VP gathers is that those gathers act as an anti-alias filter for remaining low velocity noise (e.g., 300-1500 ms-1 in Chibougamau profiles).
+The benefit of acquiring alias-free signal for receiver and/or VP gathers is that those gathers act as an anti-alias filter for remaining low-velocity noise (e.g., $300-1500 \,{\rm ms}^{-1}$ in Chibougamau profiles).

 Acquiring a seismic survey on the planned shot and receiver locations is not always practical due to natural obstacles or economic considerations.
-Gaps result in missed shots/receivers and sparse CMP distribution for some locations, or acquiring extra shots in other places with a resulting coarse CMP coverage.
+Gaps result in missed shots or receivers and sparse CMP distribution for some locations or acquiring extra shots in other places with a resulting coarse CMP coverage.
 The crooked geometry exacerbates the effect of improper CMP distribution.
 The irregularity of a survey is defined as sparse CMP distribution in some parts of the survey and overabundance of CMPs in other parts (Beasley and Klotz, 1992).
 Some of the essential multichannel processing steps, and especially wave equation processes such as Kirchhoff PSTM and/or DMO corrections, assume that shots and receivers were acquired in nominal places and that a continuous CMP coverage (regular geometry) was fulfilled.
-The irregular geometry may lead to artefacts or footprints for PSTM and DMO process (Canning and Gardner, 1998; Schuster and Liu, 2001).
-The effects of those artefacts on Kirchhoff PSTM algorithms and DMO corrections can be defined basically as a concept of an integral summation (Canning and Gardner, 1998):
+The irregular geometry may lead to artifacts or footprints for PSTM and DMO process (Canning and Gardner, 1998; Schuster and Liu, 2001).
+The effects of those artifacts on Kirchhoff PSTM algorithms and DMO corrections can be defined basically as a concept of an integral summation (Canning and Gardner, 1998):

-$$f(x, y, z) = \int w \frac{d}{dt} f(S, R, \tau) dS dR$$ (A2)
+$$f(x, y, z) = \int w \frac{\mathrm{d}}{\mathrm{d}t} f(S, R, \tau) dS dR.$$ (A2)